 System Development and Documentation

 The complexity of lighting controls can be daunting.
 Developing a complete system capable of addressing the control needs of a building is not for the uninformed.
-Randy Burkett Lighting Design has had a wealth of experience in shaping systems for a wide range of project types and complexities.
+Reed Burkett Lighting Design has had a wealth of experience in shaping systems for a wide range of project types and complexities.
 The constantly evolving technologies demand that controls be responsive to current client needs while still providing long term flexibility for future changes in project program.
 The documentation of lighting system controls must be precise, comprehensive and tailored to the project’s objectives.
 A sound set of specifications, capable of communicating both the technical and implementation requirements for the work, is a necessity to ensure a successful result.

 Ultimately, it is the realization of the control intent in the final project implementation that will be essential in its support of a successful lighting design.
 Many projects will require one or more site visits by the lighting design team during the lead-up to project completion, in order to provide guidance to the controls commissioning professional.
 This interaction at the final stages will help make certain that the role for lighting controls that was envisioned during the early design phases is fully manifested in the final result.